University of Arkansas School of Law

 University of Arkansas Research Paper No. 13-18

-The Supreme Court has recently created a trespass test for Fourth Amendment searches without explaining what type of trespass it envisions — one based on the common law of 1791, on the trespass law of the state where the search occurred, or on more general trespass principles.
-Indeed its most recent case raises the question whether the Court has created a trespass test at all, a turnabout that largely recapitulates the Court’s 125-year history of confusion in which it has embraced, rejected, or simply ignored trespass as a test from era to era or even year to year.
+The Supreme Court has recently created a trespass test for Fourth Amendment searches without explaining what type of trespass it envisions — one based on the common law of 1791, on the specific trespass law of the state where the search occurred, or on some other trespass principles.
+Indeed Florida v.
+Jardines, decided last Term, raises the question whether the Court has created a trespass test at all, a seeming turnabout that largely recapitulates the Court’s 125-year history of confusion in which it has embraced, rejected, or simply ignored trespass as a test from era to era or even year to year.

 Keywords: Fourth Amendment, search and seizure, trespass, Constitution, federal common law, United States v.
 Jones, Florida v.
 Jardines

 Date posted: August 18, 2013 ; Last revised: March 10, 2014